PR0Grammar/crafting-interpreters/Chpt4/README.md

 - Some interpreters that are more sophisticated can include column, length and line, but to keep it simple, we will only include the line

+## Regular Languages and Expressions

+- The rules that determine how a particular language groups characters into lexemes are called its **lexical grammar**.

+- Most programming languages have rules of lexical grammar that are simple enough to be classified as a **regular language**.

+## Recognizing Lexemes